robinlenaerts/h4ckwiki/Docker/PHP-Coding-Server/README.md

 Download the `docker-compose.yml` and `Dockerfile-php-apache` files.

-Change the credentials in the `docker-compose.yml` file.
+Change the credentials and other configuration options in the `docker-compose.yml` file.

 Execute `docker compose up -d` in the directory containing the downloaded files.